Support

 Changing Child Support

 A court will only order a change to child support under certain circumstances.
-It is helpful for parents with either a child support agreement or order to understand the factors a court will consider when asked to decide the matter.
-This information can help parties negotiate an agreement or decide to proceed with a court application to change an existing child support order.
+It is helpful for parents to understand the factors a court will consider when asked to decide the matter.
+This can help them negotiate an agreement or decide to proceed with a court application to change an existing child support order.

-Child support payments that were not determined in accordance with the Tables may be changed if there is a change in the means, needs or other circumstances of either parent or of the child.
+• in the case where child support is a non-Table amount, there is a change in the means, needs or other circumstances of either parent or of the child

 Reporting Changed Income